 Since histology and immunohistochemistry to detect Negri bodies are less sensitive than FAT, especially in autolysed tissues, these methods are not recommended for routine diagnosis.

 Other direct methods

 ELISA is used for testing vaccinated animals (Servat et al., 2007).
 Commercial kits are available for the detection of antibodies in sera from vaccinated cats and dogs.
-The tests do not require the culture of live virus, and results can be obtained within 4 hours.
+Commercial ELISA tests can be conducted without culturing of live virus, and results can be obtained within 4 hours.
 Sensitivity and specificity of the ELISA still need to be confirmed before it can be accepted as an official method (Servat et al., 2006).
-For further details, refer to Barrat et al. (2006) and the OIE Manual of Diagnostic Tests and Vaccines for Terrestrial Animals (OIE, 2017).
+For further details, refer to Barrat et al. (2006) and the OIE Manual of Diagnostic Tests and Vaccines for Terrestrial Animals (OIE, 2019).

 Rabies control in cats

 Treatment (post-exposure vaccination)